pauliedonahoe/ncaaf-playoff-tournament-simulator/ncaaf-playoff-tournament-simulator/README.md

 \#\# Output in Console
 This code provides its output in the console containing the percentage probabilities (out of 100\) of each team winning in each round of the playoff.

-Here is a sample output in the console:
+Here is a sample output from the console:

 Round of twelve percentages:
        Team  Percentage
      Texas        92.36